dr8co/kong/docs/repl_guide.md

 3
 ```

-For more information about the Kong language, see the
+For more information about the Monkey language, see the
 [language specification](./language_spec.md).